-The Dynamics of Plug-in Electric Vehicles in the Secondary Market and Their Implications for Vehicle Demand, Durability, and Emissions
+The Dynamics of Plug-In Electric Vehicles in the Secondary Market and Their Implication for Vehicle Demand, Durability, and Emissions

 | University of California, Davis

 Co-Principal Investigator(s): Gil Tal | University of California, Davis; David Rapson | University of California, Davis

 California is one of the first markets in the world to have a significant secondary market for plug-in electric vehicles (PEVs), which includes both battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
 This study examines the status of the nascent secondary PEV market in California.
 Additionally, it examines who purchases these vehicles and how used PEVs are utilized.
 Researchers examine the role of PEV purchase incentives both via surveys of used PEV buyers and through econometric analysis of detailed micro data.
 Results suggests that California PEV buyers have significantly higher incomes than the average household.
 If California seeks to broaden the used PEV market, lower income buyers must be brought into the market.
 On this count, the used PEV market appears to be beneficial, attracting buyers with slightly lower incomes than in the new PEV market.
 Results also indicate that used PHEV owners (and, more precisely, short-range used PEV owners) are charging their vehicles less than they could.
 In addition, results show that early used PEV buyers have significant knowledge gaps, such as being unaware of new PEV purchase incentives, which reduce their ability to compare price options.